LaunchCodeEducation/lchs/src/chapters/git/exercises.rst

 #.
 Return to ``master``.
 Open the CSS file and make the following changes:

    a.
-In one of the existing element selectors, change the ``color`` property
+In one of your existing element selectors, change the ``color`` property
       for the text.
    b.
 Add another class selector and assign it some property values.
    c.
 Add an :ref:`id selector <css-selectors>` and assign it some property